Skip to main content

 Knowledge

-Now it’s time to integrate external data.
+Now it’s time to integrate data. from a vector store using RAG (retrieval augmented generation)

 Relevant Module: RAG

-Install the RAG extras if you haven’t already: pip install 'beeai-framework[rag]'
+Install the RAG extras (if you haven’t already): pip install "beeai-framework[rag]"

 Let’s give your agent access to a knowledge base of documents.
-We’ll split this into manageable steps:

 import asyncio